 Requirements for Stockholder Proposals to be Brought Before an Annual Meeting.
-Our bylaws provide that for stockholder nominations to our Board of Directors or other proposals to be considered at an annual meeting of stockholders, the stockholder must give timely notice thereof in writing to the Corporate Secretary at Sutro Biopharma, Inc., 111 Oyster Point Boulevard, South San Francisco, California, 94080.
+Our Amended and Restated Bylaws provide that for stockholder nominations to our Board of Directors or other proposals to be considered at an annual meeting of stockholders, the stockholder must give timely notice thereof in writing to the Corporate Secretary at Sutro Biopharma, Inc., 111 Oyster Point Boulevard, South San Francisco, California, 94080.

-To be timely for our company's annual meeting of stockholders to be held in 2023 (2023 Annual Meeting), a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices not earlier than the close of business on February 6, 2023, and not later than the close of business on March 8, 2023.
-A stockholder's notice to the Corporate Secretary must set forth as to each matter the stockholder proposes to bring before the 2023 Annual Meeting the information required by applicable law and our bylaws.
-However, if the date of the 2023 Annual Meeting is more than 30 days before or more than 70 days after the one-year anniversary of the date of our 2022 Annual Meeting, for the stockholder notice to be timely, it must be delivered to the Corporate Secretary at our principal executive offices not earlier than the close of business on the 120th day prior to the currently proposed annual meeting and not later than the close of business on the later of (1) the 90th day prior to such annual meeting or (2) the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made by us.
+To be timely for our company's annual meeting of stockholders to be held in 2024 (2024 Annual Meeting), a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices not earlier than the close of business on February 8, 2024, and not later than the close of business on March 9, 2024.
+A stockholder's notice to the Corporate Secretary must set forth as to each matter the stockholder proposes to bring before the 2024 Annual Meeting the information required by applicable law and our Amended and Restated Bylaws.
+However, if the date of the 2024 Annual Meeting is more than 30 days before or more than 70 days after the one-year anniversary of the date of our 2023 Annual Meeting, for the stockholder notice to be timely, it must be delivered to the Corporate Secretary at our principal executive offices not earlier than the close of business on the 120th day prior to the currently proposed annual meeting and not later than the close of business on the later of (1) the 90th day prior to such annual meeting or (2) the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made by us.
+To comply with our Amended and Restated Bylaws as well as the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees for 2024 Annual Meeting must ensure that our Corporate Secretary receives written notice that sets forth all information required by our Amended and Restated Bylaws and by Rule 14a-19(b) under the Exchange Act within the time frames set forth above.

 Requirements for Stockholder Proposals to be Considered for Inclusion in our Proxy Materials.
-Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2023 Annual Meeting must be received by us not later than December 24, 2022, in order to be considered for inclusion in our proxy materials for that meeting.
-A stockholder's notice to the Corporate Secretary must set forth as to each matter the stockholder proposes to bring before the 2022 Annual Meeting the information required by applicable law and our bylaws.
+Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2024 Annual Meeting must be received by us not later than December 29, 2023, in order to be considered for inclusion in our proxy materials for that meeting.
+A stockholder's notice to the Corporate Secretary must set forth as to each matter the stockholder proposes to bring before the 2024 Annual Meeting the information required by applicable law and our Amended and Restated Bylaws.